 It is important to be able to identify different species of insects.
 With the large number of insect species in the world, it is critical to have a system for organising them.
 Taxonomy (from the Greek ‘taxon’ meaning arrangement) is the science responsible for this.
 Taxonomists are scientists concerned with organising living things into different groups and figuring out how those groups relate to one another.
 Classification involves grouping organisms into a series of hierarchical categories: kingdom, phylum, class, order, family, genus and species.
 These categories were first developed by Carl Linnaeus in the 18th century and have remained in common use ever since.

 Organisms are sorted into nested groups based on evolutionary relationships and physical characteristics.
 Insects are animals and therefore fit into the larger grouping or kingdom called Animalia.
 They have segmented bodies and an exoskeleton, which makes them part of the phylum Arthropoda along with crustaceans.
 Insects are categorised under the class Insecta.
-The five most diverse insect orders are:
+There are 29 major insect orders but the five most diverse insect orders are:

 - Coleoptera – beetles